-Jackie needs a donor to save her life.
+Jackie needed a donor to save her life.
 In late 2021 her life was turned upside down when she developed acute lymphoblastic leukaemia (ALL).
 Here she shares her story.

 "Hi, my name is Jackie and I’m half British and half Lebanese.
 I was born in Beirut but have lived in the UK since I was five years old.

 In November last year I was diagnosed with ALL and now I need to find a matching donor to donate their blood stem cells to me.

 "Whether you have similar parentage to me or not, do think about becoming a donor and click on one of the links below.
 You could save a life.
 My life."